Donate

 What is the situation?

 The economic crisis, which has intensified since 2016, has plunged the country into increasing chaos.
-Basic necessities such as food, electricity, and gasoline have become luxury goods.
-Venezuelans are leaving their country en masse – currently, the number of migrants is around 7.7 million, and over 7 million residents, or one-quarter of the population, require urgent humanitarian aid.
-More than 2 million citizens are already suffering from food shortages, and without further intervention, this number will continue to grow.
+Basic goods such as food, electricity, and gasoline have become luxury items.
+Millions of Venezuelans are leaving the country – currently, around 8 million people, or one-fourth of the population, require urgent humanitarian aid.
+Food shortages already affect more than 2 million citizens, and without further intervention, this number is expected to rise.

-The medical situation in the country is dire – basic medical supplies are lacking, and access to healthcare is limited.
-Maternity and children’s hospitals suffer from shortages of blood, medicines, and vaccines.
-The crisis is further exacerbated by the emigration of medical personnel, leading to an even greater weakening of the healthcare system.
+The healthcare situation in the country is dire.
+Maternity and pediatric hospitals lack blood, medicine, and vaccines.
+The crisis is further exacerbated by the emigration of medical personnel, which leads to an even greater weakening of the healthcare system.

 Our aid in Venezuela